Jenna Kim Jones: Thirsty for Pizza

 Jones' second audio special recorded over two comedy shows at the Legacy Theatre in Tyrone, GA on June 16, 2018.
 Featured on Sirius XM Radio Channel 98 Laugh USA.

 In Case of 2020

 Jenna Kim Jones' fifth comedy special recorded September 7, 2020 in Provo, Utah.
 It will premiere November 6 on Sirius XM Radio Channel 98 Laugh USA.

+Who Is She?!

+Jones' latest comedy album premiered November 3, 2023 on Sirius XM Radio Channel 98 Laugh USA.

+Jenna Kim Jones: She's So Brave

+Jenna Kim Jones' latest comedy special filmed it on September 17, 2022 in Chandler, Arizona at the Chandler Center for the Arts, premiered Dec 20, 2023.

 Podcast

 Couple Friends

 Launched March 28, 2019, Couple Friends is an audio show hosted by Jones (also known as "JKJ") and featuring her husband Allan Moss (known as "#Al").

 Jones described Couple Friends is an evolution from her previous #SorryNotSorry with Jenna Kim Jones podcast.

-On May 1, 2019 Couple Friends was 15-20 minute long and published daily, with a combined episode of the weeks shows on Fridays.
+On May 1, 2019, Couple Friends was 15-20 minute long and published daily, with a combined episode of the weeks shows on Fridays.

-July 2021 the show changed from a daily show to a weekly (released Tuesdays) longer format.
+July 2021, the show changed from a daily show to a weekly (released Tuesdays) longer format.
 The show covers a variety of topics.

+2023, The release schedule of the podcast has been changed to a season-based format instead of individual episodes being released one by one.